 Doctors generally group multiple sclerosis into four major disease course categories:

-- Relapsing-Remitting MS. Relapse-remitting MS (RMSS) is the most common form of multiple sclerosis.
-About 85% of patients are first diagnosed with this type of MS. RMSS is marked by flare-ups (also called relapses or exacerbations) of symptoms followed by periods of remission when symptoms improve or disappear.
+- Relapsing-Remitting MS. Relapse-remitting MS (RRMS) is the most common form of multiple sclerosis.
+About 85% of patients are first diagnosed with this type of MS. RRMS is marked by flare-ups (also called relapses or exacerbations) of symptoms followed by periods of remission when symptoms improve or disappear.

-- Secondary-Progressive MS. Some patients with RMSS go on to develop secondary-progressive (SPMS).
-(For many patients, treatment with disease-modifying medications helps delay this progression.)
+- Secondary-Progressive MS. Some people with RRMS go on to develop secondary-progressive (SPMS).
+(For many people, treatment with disease-modifying medications helps delay this progression.)
 In SPMS, the disease course continues to worsen with or without periods of remission or leveling off of symptom severity (plateaus).

 Click the icon to see an image depicting multiple sclerosis.

 As with other autoimmune disorders, the exact cause of MS is unknown.
 A combination of environmental and genetic factors likely plays a role.

 Multiple sclerosis is not hereditary, but genetic factors appear to make some people more susceptible to the disease.
 The most significant genetic link to MS occurs in the major histocompatibility complex (MHC), a cluster of genes on chromosome 6 that are essential for immune system function.
 A much smaller percentage of MS cases may be due to variations in interleukin-7 (IL-7) and interleukin-2 (IL-2) gene receptors, which are also related to immune system regulation.